 Participants of the Beginner’s Guide to Grant Writing program learn how to write effective grant proposals and navigate the grant process.
 Both beginners and experienced grant writers learn to develop ideas into winning proposals, identify potential funders and understand the full proposal development, submission and review process.

-This workshop is geared toward novice grant writers with an idea or a program in mind that will help their community.
 Past participants have included staff and volunteers from local governments, nonprofits and educational organizations as well as members of community groups, clubs and concerned citizens who see a need in their communities that they want to help address.

 Purdue Extension offers this program several times each year at locations throughout the state.

 Federal and regional granting agencies and organizations have money available for local food system projects.
 Some grants are for farmers to add value to farm products they produce.
 Some are for farmers’ markets or for non-profit agencies.
 Local foundation dollars can often be leveraged for larger grants or to address an initiative like doubling food dollars for SNAP recipients at the farmers’ market.

 Purdue Extension can help you connect to the grant information for food systems and also provide the training and education you might need to start, complete or manage a grant.
 These two webinars, designed to introduce you to the process and the basic components of an application, will help you start.

 Kris Parker, Community Development Regional Educator, presents our webinars on grants above.

 Writing a Successful Grant Proposal – this thorough, 12 page publication details the process; written by Drs.
 Maria Marshall, Aaron Johnson and Joan Fulton, published by Purdue Extension.